-Lastly, more web savvy customers may find it valuable to have access to customer service through phone, email, and live chat.
-However, not every robo provides live chat support as an option.
+Lastly, tech savvy Millennials may find it valuable to have access to customer service through phone, email, and live chat.
+However, not every robo-advisor offers live chat support.
 Fidelity Go makes live chat support available to clients, while Wealthfront does not.

-Overall, both Fidelity Go and Wealthfront share a rating of 4.00 stars.
-And, as far as individual category awards go, Wealthfront was rated Best in Class - Cost, while Fidelity Go was rated none of these.
+Overall, Wealthfront takes the upper hand with 5.00 stars over Fidelity Go's 3.50 stars.
+And, as far as individual category awards go, Wealthfront posted awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Fidelity Go found itself with none of these.